 However, there are ways you can help your dog through septic arthritis treatment.
 When it comes to the holistic management of arthritis (septic), there are two main considerations for your dog.

 Dog CBD Oil

-CBD oil promotes healthy bones, joints and supports flexibility and full range of motion while easing the joint stiffness and occasional discomfort due to daily exercise and activity.
+CBD oil promotes healthy bones and joints and supports flexibility and a full range of motion while easing joint stiffness and occasional discomfort due to daily exercise and activity.

 Physical therapy is a particularly helpful yet frequently neglected way of managing a dog after septic arthritis treatment.

 Physical therapy is important to maintain proper joint mobility since regular physical activity will be limited for at least a few weeks after treatment.

 There are different physical therapy options.
 However, dogs with septic arthritis benefit most from passive range of motion (PROM) exercises.

 Our Final Thoughts

 As an inflammatory arthropathy, septic arthritis warrants immediate veterinary attention and adequate antibiotic therapy with or without surgical joint debridement.